-- 1) Release batten tension

-- 2) Undo tack-strap.

-- 3) Release downhaul.

-- 4) Release outhaul and remove boom.

-- 5) Slide mast out of luff sleeve without creasing sail.

-- 6) Remove the bottom batten and roll the sail from the top as tightly as possible to prevent creasing.
+- 1) Release batten tension (pushing the release lever located on the center of the buckle). - 2) Undo tack-strap. - 3) Release downhaul. - 4) Release outhaul and remove boom. - 5) Slide mast out of luff sleeve without creasing sail. - 6) Remove the foot hatten and roll the sail from the ton and use the stran we've provided to tie the sail